ishitasharma2490/techscout/README.md

 # 💻 TechScout — Remote Tech Job Finder

-Welcome to **TechScout** — a web application built to make remote tech job searching easier, cleaner and more organized. 🚀
+Welcome to **TechScout** — a web application built to make remote tech job searching easier, cleaner, and more organized. 🚀

 Instead of going through multiple websites and scattered listings, TechScout brings remote tech opportunities into one simple interface where users can search, filter, and explore jobs more efficiently.